How the worst fears for democracy were averted in 2022

 “That might be 16, 18% of the vote in the middle that you’ve really got to win,” said Mike Noble, the firm’s chief of research.

 Noble’s firm polled the Nevada secretary of state’s race this year, and found similar sentiments.
 “It was no surprise why every single secretary of state candidate that had that position across the country lost,” Noble said.
+In Arizona, Noble’s research also found a split between Republicans who identified first and foremost as supporters of Trump and those who saw themselves simply as Republicans.

+The latter group, which was slightly larger, still overwhelmingly approved of Trump.
+But they were also apt to trust the integrity of the election system, and much less likely to believe the 2020 election was stolen.

+After the primaries, in which election-denier candidates prevailed in bitter contests with more conventional Republicans and their supporters in prominent state Republican circles, some disaffected Republicans wound up supporting Democrats.

 Democrats welcomed crossover voters with open arms.
 After all, they’d been looking for them.